TanveenBal/ML-Minesweeper/README.md

 3. Training: Use the labeled data to optimize the model’s parameters.
 4. Evaluation: Test the model on unseen data to measure its performance.

-## Purpose of the Project

-This project aims to determine whether a convolutional neural network (CNN) can predict the probabilities of mines in a board game scenario when simple rules fail, and advanced patterns or probabilities need to be used.

 ## Dataset Creation

 To achieve this, I created a dataset of 250,000 board states.
 These board states were extracted from scenarios where simple game rules no longer provide clear solutions, such as: